Gender Pay Gap Report 2022

 The table below shows the percentage difference in overall mean and median pay and bonus between men and women across the whole company:

-|Hourly Pay Gap||65%||54%|
+|Hourly Pay Gap||41%||30%|

-|Bonus Pay Gap||57%||61%|
+|Bonus Pay Gap||49%||53%|

 We have divided our employees into four equal-sized pay quartiles and shown below the percentage of males and females in each quartile.

-We are committed to reducing our gender pay gap and will continue to focus on women having the same opportunities for senior roles as men.
-We have recently introduced a new executive operating board structure made up equally of men and women, and includes those in the most senior roles.
+We are committed to reducing our gender pay gap and will continue to focus on women having the same opportunities for senior roles as men as well as continuing to support men and women to develop to the best of their potential.

 I can confirm that the information contained within this report is accurate.